RagnarLodbrok94/jet-engine-list-counter-callback/README.md

 Adds a new callback to the Dynamic Field widget to create an ordered list or dynamic table.

 ## Instructions
-- Install and activate the plugin;
+- Download, install and activate plugin;
 - Go to the Elementor/Blocks editor, Dynamic Field widget and find *Listing’s counter* in the *Callback* option.

 ## Screenshots